Leif-Rydenfalk/cell/INTERNAL_COMMUNICATION.md

-Golgi must be moved to seperate Daemon - should not be a part of the cli.

 # Cell ‑ 42 Gbps RPC in 100 % safe Rust

 Zero-copy, compile-time–checked remote-procedure framework that turns a 4-core desktop into a 40 GbE line-rate server.